 From the weight of your financial planning decisions to the execution of your investment plans, all the responsibility lies squarely on your shoulders.

 You can buy an e-book that covers the basics of DIY investing in Singapore, or Google for specific answers to your questions.
-But you cannot be certain that these self-help resources did not miss anything — such as the most updated information or any conflict of interest — in their recommendations.
+But you cannot be absolutely certain that these self-help resources did not miss anything — such as the most updated information or any conflict of interest — in their recommendations.

 DIY investing is nothing like directing the renovation of your new home — there is neither a clear outcome nor a timeline.
-The time and effort spent managing your investments can be tremendous, depending on how detailed-oriented you want to be.
+The time and effort spent managing your investments can be significant, depending on how detailed-oriented you want to be.

-3. Letting your emotions take hold
+2. Letting your emotions take hold

 Read more: Rational investment strategies to win in a tumultuous market

-4. Rebalancing your portfolio exposure
+3. Rebalancing your portfolio exposure

-To get started with Endowus, find out more here.
+To get started with Endowus, click here.

 Next on the Endowus Fin.Lit Academy